BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 $$y(t) = \sin\left(2 \pi \cdot 4/3 \cdot \frac{1}{16} t \right) = \sin\left(2 \pi\frac{1}{12} t \right),$$

-Let us assume the analysis period of the DFT is only 16 seconds and the sample frequency $f_s$ is $1$ Herz.
+Let us assume the analysis period of the DFT is only 16 seconds and the sample frequency $f_s$ is $1$ Hertz.
 Thus $N = 16$ and $f_s = 1$ and $T = N/f_s = 16$ seconds (which is larger than the period of the signal which is 12 seconds).

 The DFT assumes the fundamental frequency is $f_s/N = 1/16$ but the frequency of the signal is $1/12$ which is not a multiple of $1/16$!
-Even though we sample more than one complete period of $y(t)$ and our sample frequency is much faster than double the frequency of the function, computing the DFT will introduce errors because we introduce a *discontinuity* because the DFT assumes that after 16 seconds the everything repeats when in fact after 12 seconds it repeats.
+Even though we sample more than one complete period of $y(t)$ and our sample frequency is much faster than double the frequency of the function, computing the DFT will introduce errors because we introduce a *discontinuity* because the DFT assumes that after 16 seconds everything repeats, when in fact after 12 seconds it repeats.

 The following plot shows the actual signal $y(t)$ and the discontinuous signal $y_{\text{dft}}(t)$ 'seen / assumed' by the DFT operation.
 Computing the IDFT gives us the correct sample points, i.e., $y[n] \equiv y_\text{idft}[n]$ holds, but the reconstructed signal $y_\text{idft}(t)$ is incorrect.